u-boot/u-boot/doc/driver-model/design.rst

 		sides = <4>;
 	};

-This means that instead of having lots of U_BOOT_DEVICE() declarations in the board file, we put these in the device tree.
+This means that instead of having lots of U_BOOT_DRVINFO() declarations in the board file, we put these in the device tree.
 This approach allows a lot more generality, since the same board file can support many types of boards (e,g. with the same SoC) just by using different device trees.
 An added